cainthebest/nitrado.js/README.md

 # Getting an API Token

-Unfortunately due to a bug in the non-US versions of the Nitrado websites you must use a VPN or proxy if you are outside of these locations.

 When you are logged into the nitrado website, you can visit the following URL to generate your API token. https://server.nitrado.net/eng/developer/tokens

 # Support